A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Conclusion

-A drawback of our approach is that the parameter transformation $\params_\BD \rightarrow \params_\GR$ requires the emulator $P_\GR(\params_\GR)$ to cover a broader range of cosmological parameters than that motivated by $\GR$ alone.
-For example, for reasonable input parameters $h_\BD$ and $A_s^\BD$, our transformation can request $h_\GR$ and $A_s^\GR$ that are out of bounds of the parameter ranges covered by a $\GR$ emulator.
-To facilitate modified gravity studies, we therefore encourage developers of base $\GR$ emulators to ``think big'' when setting parameter bounds.
-It would also be valuable to develop a traditional matter power spectrum emulator dedicated to $\BD$, or improve the precision of previous halo modeling approaches.
+A drawback of our approach is that the parameter transformation $\params_\BD \rightarrow \params_\GR$ requires the emulator $P_\GR(\params_\GR)$ to cover a broader range of cosmological parameters than that motivated by GR alone.
+For example, for reasonable input parameters $h_\BD$ and $A_s^\BD$, our transformation can request values of $h_\GR$ and $A_s^\GR$ that are outside the parameter ranges covered by a GR emulator.
+To facilitate MG studies, we therefore encourage developers of base GR emulators to ``think big'' when setting parameter bounds.
+It would also be valuable to develop a traditional matter power spectrum emulator dedicated to BD, or improve the precision of previous halo modeling approaches.

-We also encourage others to investigate whether such simplifying parameter mappings $\params_\MG \rightarrow \params_\GR$ exist for other modified gravity ($\MG$) theories.
-Our findings could be specific to Brans-Dicke gravity, or apply to more theories, perhaps with a similar scale-independent nature.
-Even if one does not find $P_\MG(\params_\MG)/P_\GR(\params_\GR) \approx P_\MG^\lin(\params_\MG)/P_\GR^\lin(\params_\GR)$ ``exactly'', investing thought in a clever parameter transformation may still pay off by simplifying the shape of $P_\MG/P_\GR$, so one can obtain it from $P_\MG^\lin/P_\GR^\lin$ through a fitting formula or ease the training of emulators.
-This reduces the effort needed to explore alternatives to $\LCDM$ with modified gravity, so one does not have to duplicate the effort gone into general relativity for every such alternative.
+We also encourage others to investigate whether such simplifying parameter mappings $\params_\MG \rightarrow \params_\GR$ exist for other MG theories.
+Our findings could be specific to BD gravity or apply to more theories, perhaps with a similar scale-independent nature.
+Even if one does not find $P_\MG(\params_\MG)/P_\GR(\params_\GR) \approx P_\MG^\lin(\params_\MG)/P_\GR^\lin(\params_\GR)$ ``exactly,'' investing thought in a clever parameter transformation may still pay off by simplifying the shape of $P_\MG/P_\GR$ so that one can obtain it from $P_\MG^\lin/P_\GR^\lin$ through a fitting formula or ease the training of emulators.
+This reduces the effort needed to explore alternatives to $\LCDM$ with MG, so one does not have to duplicate the effort gone into GR for every such alternative.

 [2][]{\href{https://arxiv.org/abs/#2}{\nolinkurl{arXiv:#2}}}